-The 50+ countries in which OverPlay offers its servers include the United States, United Kingdom, Australia, Canada, France, Germany, Netherlands, New Zealand, Italy, Turkey and so on.
-But in comparison, PureVPN, and NordVPN offer way more servers.
+The 50+ countries in which OverPlay offers its servers include the United States, United Kingdom, Australia, Canada, France, Germany, Netherlands, New Zealand, Italy, Turkey, etc. But in comparison, ExpressVPN and NordVPN offer way more servers.

 Does OverPlay work in China?

 Yes, as I mentioned earlier, OverPlay works in China.
-I managed to unblock a bunch of Chinese websites and all of them surprisingly worked.
-That’s obviously because of its SmartDNS feature which does a great job bypassing strict geo-blocks in countries like China.
-In addition, it’s also worth noting that OverPlay supports OpenVPN which is known to be great at bypassing firewalls.
+I managed to unblock a bunch of Chinese websites, and all of them surprisingly worked.
+That’s obviously because of its SmartDNS feature, which does a great job bypassing strict geo-blocks in countries like China.
+Also, it’s worth noting that OverPlay supports OpenVPN, which is known to be great at bypassing firewalls.

 Speed – How fast is OverPlay?